Sir John Smyth, 1st Baronet: Postwar career

 Smyth went into politics and stood unsuccessfully against Ernest Bevin in Wandsworth Central at the 1945 general election.
-At the 1950 election, he defeated the sitting Labour MP for Norwood.
+At the 1950 election, he defeated the sitting Labour MP for Norwood, Ronald Chamberlain.
 He was made a baronet on 23 January 1956 with the style Sir John George Smyth, VC, MC, 1st Baronet Smyth of Teignmouth in the County of Devon and a privy counsellor in 1962.
 He retired from Parliament at the 1966 general election; as of 2015, he was the last VC recipient to sit in the Commons.

 Smyth was also an author, a playwright, a journalist and a broadcaster.
 His two brothers were distinguished soldiers, one of whom also became a brigadier.
 He married twice: firstly Margaret Dundas on 22 July 1920, later dissolved, with whom he had three sons and a daughter; and then Frances Chambers on 12 April 1940.
 One of his sons, Captain John Lawrence Smyth of the 1st Battalion, Queen's Royal Regiment (West Surrey), was killed on 7 May 1944, during the first attack on Jail Hill at the Battle of Kohima.

 Smyth was cremated at Golders Green Crematorium.
 His Victoria Cross is displayed at the Imperial War Museum.

 One of Brigadier Smyth's uniforms is on display at the armoury of the Artillery Company of Newport in Newport, Rhode Island, USA.

 Smyth was a cat lover and wrote three books on cats, Beloved Cats (Frederick Muller, 1963), Blue Magnolia (Frederick Muller, 1964) and Ming: The Story of a Cat Family (Frederick Muller, 1966).